asciidoc-py/asciidoc-py/README.md

 EPUB, man page.

-AsciiDoc.py is a legacy processor for this syntax, handling an older specification of AsciiDoc.
+AsciiDoc.py is a legacy processor for this syntax, handling an older rendition of AsciiDoc.
 As such, this will not properly handle the [current AsciiDoc specification](https://projects.eclipse.org/projects/technology.asciidoc).
-It is suggested that unless you specifically require AsciiDoc.py toolchain, you should find a processor that handles the modern AsciiDoc syntax.
+It is suggested that unless you specifically require the AsciiDoc.py toolchain, you should find a processor that handles the modern AsciiDoc syntax.